Fixing Expert

 table saw

-Speak of a cutting tool used mostly by professionals and table saw will be in the top few names on the list.
-A table saw can be used to shape the planks as you want prior to installation.
-Again, you should not use a blade with low TPI because there will be uneven, rough cuts with such blades.
+This tool is used by professionals who know how to cut vinyl plank flooring.
+A table saw can be used to shape the planks into the desired shape before installation.
+Again, you should not use a blade with low TPI (teeth per inch) because it will result in uneven, rough cuts.

 5. Dremel